adriancubillos/visualset/README.md

 • Build /machines, /operators, /tasks views with simple tables.
 • Add /schedule with drag-and-drop assignment.

+---

+4️⃣ Features You Now Have

+Weekly / daily calendar view of scheduled tasks

+Tasks show title + assigned machine

+Respects scheduledAt and durationMin

+Ready for drag & drop or click to assign extensions

+5️⃣ Next Steps / Enhancements

+Color-code tasks by machine or operator.

+Add drag-and-drop to reschedule tasks interactively.

+Click event → open modal to update assignment (/api/schedule POST).

+Filter by machine/operator using dropdowns.

+Highlight conflicts if a task is double-booked (use API conflict info).

+If you want, I can extend this calendar to support drag-and-drop scheduling directly and call your /api/schedule endpoint to update assignments live.

+---

 DEV
 to run db locally using docker: docker run --name workshop-db -e POSTGRES_USER=admin -e POSTGRES_PASSWORD=admin -e POSTGRES_DB=workshop -p 5432:5432 -d postgres:latest